By Archives International Auctions….

 Archives International Auctions is always looking for U.S. and worldwide banknotes, coins, stocks, bonds, stamps, postal history, autographs and historic ephemera and documents for future auctions, or to buy outright.
-To sell or consign one piece or an entire collection, you may call AIA at (201) 944-4800 or send an e-mail to [email protected].
+To sell or consign one piece or an entire collection, you may call AIA at (201) 944-4800; or you can send them an e-mail at [email protected].